Rosacea - scalp and facial problems

 Many possible causes have been described as causing the disease or contributing to its manifestation.

+These include genetic predisposition, abnormal vascular reactivity, changes in vascular mediating mechanisms, Helicobacter pylori, Demodex folliculorum infestation, seborrhea, sunlight, high blood pressure and psychogenic factors.
+It has been suggested that the redness and damage in rosacea is actually caused by inflammation from hyper-sensitive sensory neurons.
 This inflammation is caused by proteins and peptides in the body that are released due to the overgrowth of bacteria in the gastrointestinal tract.

-At the same time, it shows that the eradication of this overgrowth results in complete remission of symptoms in 96% of patients without further treatments.
+A new clinical study confirms that rosacea patients exhibit a very significant bacterial overgrowth in the small intestine.
+It also shows that eradication of this overgrowth results in complete remission of symptoms in 96% of patients without further treatments.